vsajip/sarge/docs/tutorial.rst

 As in the above example, you can use the ``bytes`` or ``text`` property of a :class:`Capture` instance to read all the bytes or text captured.
-The latter just decodes the former using the default encoding.
+The latter just decodes the former using UTF-8 (the default encoding isn't used, because on Python 2.x, the default encoding isn't UTF-8 -- it's ASCII).

 There are some convenience functions -- :func:`capture_stdout`, :func:`capture_stderr` and :func:`capture_both` -- which work just like